jsebastiane/HR_data_analysis/README.md

 # HR_data_analysis
-An attempt to determine whether an employee will leave or stay at a company
+Finding the best model to determine whether an employee will stay or leave at a company